manfredsteyer/standalone_questions/q.md

 [App] ---> [FeatureLib | RouterConfig ] ---> [DataLib]
 ```

-However, the Store (Slice) is reused among several Features (FeatureLibs) of the same application area.
+However, the Store (Slice) is reused among several features (FeatureLibs) of the same application area.

 To get the same behavior as before, we needed one (and only one) environment injector on top of all features of the same application area.

-Idea: Add a dummy RouterConfig with a component-less route:
+Idea: Add a dummy router config with a component-less route:

 ```